MarianaCRuiz/vcr_async_rails/README.md

     - enter 'exit' to close the container terminal
   - To execute the application:
     - run docker-compose up, in the computer terminal
-    - go to your browser, access http://localhost:3000/reports
+    - go to your browser, access http://localhost:3000
-    - see the reports or click in 'Gerar Novo'

 * How to run the test suite
   - rspec